 6) Evidence that the Project Participant selected to act as the management company for the proposed project has a minimum of two years’ experience either directly or indirectly managing income restricted properties with Section 42 experience.
 Upon written request, the Division may issue a waiver of this requirement.
 Issuance of such waiver is at the sole discretion of the Division.

-L. Threshold #12 – Project Security and Management
+13.12 Project Security and Management

-Security.
+13.12.1 Security Options

 All Tax Credit projects must provide appropriate security systems and improvements to reasonably safeguard the safety of residents.
 For the purposes of this section, security systems must include no less than three of the following:

 Project fencing